-But the way you roll your sleeves makes a huge difference in the silhouette of your outfit.
+Knowing how to roll shirt sleeves makes a considerable difference in the silhouette of your outfit.

 It can keep a level of formality in hotter weather.
 Or it can take your outfit to business casual.

 This simple art – which takes a few minutes to master – makes a world of difference to your appearance and the social signals you send.
-(And it can also make your arms look bigger!)
+(And it can also make your arms appear larger!)

-Sleeves would also be rolled up at the end of a long day as men headed to the bar for a drink with their mates.
+Men also rolled up sleeves at the end of a long day as they headed for a drink.

 In the modern world – the act of rolling sleeves has evolved into a style statement.

 The way you roll your sleeves indicates:

 - Cooling off in hot weather – rolling up sleeves allows air to flow over more of your skin directly.